Didas-git/lilybird/packages/docs/src/content/docs/docs/core/receiving-messages.md

 ```

 :::note
-Other methods like `react` do also exist within the message object.
+Other methods like `react` also exist within the message object.
 :::